 McKissick Museum, University of South Carolina, USC Horseshoe, Columbia.
-South Gallery, second floor, Through Apr.
-20 - "Voice on Cloth: Exploring the Quilts of Peggie Hartwell".
-Drawing upon her experiences growing up in rural South Carolina, Peggie Hartwell's quilts are largely autobiographical.
-While they detail her life and family, they also feature the lives of South Carolina farmers from whom she descended.
-Growing up during the 20th century, added inspiration comes from African American folklore and history that has happened over her lifetime.
-The color and movement in her quilts draw from her many years as a dancer in New York and abroad.
-As an artist and educator, she works with young people to tap into their memories and to express their voices on cloth.
-This exhibition weaves together a patchwork of places and people whose lives and lessons she believes are important to tell.
-North Gallery, second floor, Through Apr.
-20 - "From Earth to Art: Alkaline Glazed Pottery in the American Southeast".
-The exhibit highlights the rich legacy of stoneware masterpieces in McKissick Museum's permanent collection.
+North Gallery, second floor, Through July 17 - "From Earth to Art: Alkaline Glazed Pottery in the American Southeast".
+The exhibit highlights the rich legagcy of stoneware masterpieces in McKissick Museum's permanent collection.
 The exhibition is a travel through time and tradition.
 A selection of functional wares made by southern hands between the 1840s and early 2000s are featured.
 Each object is a celebration of the distinctiveness of its maker and the artistry of the applied glaze.
 This exhibition was curated by Abby Rivers, an art history major and former McKissick Museum intern.
 Ongoing - "Highlights from the Permanent Collections of McKissick Museum".
 Permanent - "Baruch Silver Collection," a collection of the Baruch family silver.
 And, "Natural Curiosity: USC and the Evolution of Scientific Inquiry into the Natural World".
 Hours: Mon.-Fri., 8:30am-5pm & Sat., 11am-3pm.
-Contact: 803/777-7251 or at (http://artsandsciences. sc.edu/mcks/).
+Contact: 803/777-7251 or at (http://artsandsciences.sc.edu/mcks/)